Azure/azure-openapi-validator/docs/rules.md

 Please refer to [un-supported-patch-properties.md](./un-supported-patch-properties.md) for details.

-### PatchPropertiesCorrespondToPutProperties

-Validates that each patch request body contains properties present in the corresponding put request body, and must contain at least one property.

-Please refer to [patch-properties-correspond-to-put-properties.md](./patch-properties-correspond-to-put-properties.md) for details.

 ### UniqueClientParameterName

 This may cause a problem when different swagger files come together.
 If two APIs with different client name have the same client parameter subscriptionId, but with different reference name in swaggers, the generated model will also have two clients with two client parameters subscriptionId and subscriptionId1 (the latter one has been renamed to avoid collision).
 We should ensure that the client parameters are all unique in the same API version.